nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 1. User requests to list all appointments.
 2. Homerce shows a list of appointments.
 3. User requests to mark a specific appointment as done.
-4. Homerce indicate that the appointment have been completed.
+4. Homerce indicate that the appointment is completed.
-5. Homerce <ins>adds a revenue (UC027)</ins>.
+5. Homerce <ins>adds a revenue (UC007)</ins>.
 6. Homerce displays all appointments in the appointment list.
 7. Homerce displays a successful listed message.

 <b>Extensions</b>
 3a.
 Invalid index provided.
     3a1.
 Homerce displays an error message.
     Use case ends.
 </pre>
 <br>
 <pre>